 Having the cover can also offer peace of mind to owner-occupier in blocks with a high proportion of sub-let flats.
 It means there is no need for tenants to wait to get hold of their landlord enabling them to get emergency repairs in hand before damage spreads.

 At Deacon, call out fees, parts and labour are covered up to £500 per incident.
-There is no excess to pay and most emergencies will be covered by this policy – all it takes is one phone call to the helpline to get the ball rolling.
+There is no excess to pay and a wide range of emergencies can be covered by this policy – all it takes is one phone call to the helpline to get the ball rolling.

 Policy limits and exclusions may apply, please see policy wording for full terms and conditions.